Protect Fish, Wildlife and Open Space

-- Turn some of your yard into meadow
+- Turn part of your yard into meadow

 Turf grass is an ecological 'desert' for wildlife as it provides little food, shelter or breeding area.
-Let a corner of your yard return to meadow and see how many species will return.
+Let part of your yard return to meadow and see how many species will return.
 Remember fireflies?

 - Leave some dead trees standing